Agenda-manipulation in ranking: Properties of regret-free strategies

+To understand the behavioural content of regret-freeness, we begin with a simple intuition for why insertion sort is regret-free in the case of three alternatives (refer to \Cref{fig:is} on \cpageref{fig:is}).
+Suppose first that the initial vote on $2,3$ went well ($2 \perm 3$).
+Offering $1,2$ next is a good idea because it affords an opportunity of a favourable imposition of transitivity: if the chair gets lucky ($1 \perm 2$), then she obtains $1 \rank 3$ `for free' from $1 \rank 2$ and $2 \rank 3$.
+(Even though it may be that $3 \perm 1$.)
+Offering $1,3$ would miss this opportunity.

+Suppose instead that the initial vote on $2,3$ went badly ($3 \perm 2$).
+Offering $1,2$ next would risk an unfavourable imposition of transitivity: were the vote to go against her ($2 \perm 1$), then $3$ would be ranked above $1$ since $3 \rank 2$ and $2 \rank 1$.
+(Even though it may be that $1 \perm 3$.)

-Recall the intuition provided in §\ref{sec:is:efficient} for why insertion sort is regret-free: it does not miss opportunities for favourable impositions of transitivity, nor does it risk unfavourable impositions of transitivity.
+To summarise, an intuition for why insertion sort is regret-free is that it never (1) misses an opportunity for a favourable imposition of transitivity nor (2) risks an unfavourable imposition of transitivity.
 Our second characterisation formalises this intuition.

 \begin{definition} Let $\rank$ be a non-total proto-ranking, and let $x \pref y$ be unranked alternatives.
 (I.e. $x,y \in \mathcal{X}$ such that $x \nrank y \nrank x$.) \begin{enumerate}